yuanbei/Nars-Wiki/Budget-Update.md

 There are some general budget adjustment mechanisms that have been mentioned in other pages:
 * There is a general [forgetting process](https://github.com/opennars/opennars/wiki/Budget-Value#durability), by which every priority value is decreased according to the durability value until it reaches the quality value.
-* Repeated items in the same bag [are merged](https://github.com/opennars/opennars/wiki/Memory-Overview#bag-data-structure), with the new priority being the **OR** of those being merged.
+* Repeated items in the same [bag](https://github.com/opennars/opennars/wiki/Memory-Overview#bag-data-structure) are merged, with the new priority being as **OR** of those being merged.

-In the following, only the type-specific budget calculations are described.
+Below, only the type-specific budget calculations are described.
 They are mostly heuristics selected according to the developing and testing results of OpenNARS and need to be refined and put on a more coherent foundation in the future.

 ### Concept budget